cscart/docs/user_guide/look_and_feel/languages/crowdin.rst

 .. note::

     A **green tick** next to a language variable means that it has been translated and approved.
-A **green dot** means that the variable has been translated, but hasn't been approved.
-A **red dot** means that the variable hasn't been translated.
+A **green dot** means that the variable has been translated, but has not been approved.
+A **red dot** means that the variable has not been translated.

 .. note::